KurtE/FlexIO_t4/README.md

 =====

-This library was originally created to experiement with the FlexIO capabilities of the new Teensy 4 board and will also support the Teensy 4.1
+This library was originally created to experiement with the FlexIO capabilities of the new Teensy 4 board and also support the Teensy 4.1 and the Sparkfun Teensy Micromod.

 This program is free software: you can redistribute it and/or modify it